christianh814/openshift-toolbox/operators/docs/clusterd.md

 $ cd welcome-php-operator/
 ```

-Note that with the `--cluster-scoped` this changes the operator to watch all namespaces
+Change `deploy/operator.yaml` so it watches all namespaces

 ```
 $ grep -A1 WATCH_NAMESPACE deploy/operator.yaml